 Nobody likes people who brag – at least I don’t.
 And I know other employers might find it extremely irritating, BUT, the operative word here is “humble”.
 In simple terms, I’m basically telling you to highlight the good things about yourself.
 If you’re working towards your doctorate, throw it in there as something that motivates you and gets you out of bed.

 It’s a feat that not everybody can list under their belt of accomplishments, so put it out there.
 What gets you out of bed in the morning will be something that you love (or HAVE TO DO), and the key here is to talk about it in a not-so-irritating way that’ll likely put everyone off.

 5 – A new day means new chances

 This is a pretty good answer to what gets you out of bed in the morning, being able to have an optimistic view each day is extremely impressive.
 It seems like such a basic thing, but when you think about just how crazy life can get and how you probably feel like you’re going to lose it on some days, viewing each day as the door to new chances is a big tick!

 But why would the interview panel care?
 For a lot of reasons; it means you’re probably not the type to wallow in your sadness for too long, so you’re probably a pleasant person to be around.
 If you failed at something the day before, you’re probably already looking at ways to solve the issue already.
 Problem solver – it’s a definite yes from me!

 6 – Continuous learning

 If what gets you out of bed in the morning is the thought of learning new things, be it at work or even just in your personal capacity, that’s a pretty good thing to highlight.
-Employers are generally looking for people that aren’t afraid to build on whatever foundation they have, especially if it’ll mean they can perform better at work.
+Employers are generally looking for people who aren’t afraid to build on whatever foundation they have, especially if it means they can perform better at work.